jnozzi/cocoadev.com/markdown/NSAttributedStringInPractice.md

 Firstly my apologies for giving in and posting here on what I am very sure will appear a very trivial concept to many here.

-Although useful information regarding General/NSAttributedString is already available, both here and in the developer documentation I am still having trouble using the class despite fervent Googling.
+Although useful information regarding NSAttributedString is already available, both here and in the developer documentation I am still having trouble using the class despite fervent Googling.

-I am attempting to create an General/NSAttributedString from a plain string I already have, but want it to be in the system font but just a little smaller, say font size 7.
+I am attempting to create an NSAttributedString from a plain string I already have, but want it to be in the system font but just a little smaller, say font size 7.
 Here is what I have already, but it doesn't work.
-If anyone has a practical example of using General/NSAttributedString it would be of great value.
+If anyone has a practical example of using NSAttributedString it would be of great value.

 <source lang="objc">
 NSFont *stringFont = [NSFont fontWithName:@"Arial" size:7.0];
 NSDictionary *stringAttributes = [NSDictionary dictionaryWithObject:stringFont forKey:NSFontAttributeName];
-NSAttributedString *lowerString = General/NSAttributedString alloc]
+NSAttributedString *lowerString = NSAttributedString alloc]
 							initWithString:stringFromElsewhere
 						        attributes:stringAttributes];
 </source>